Big Jay McNeely

-Cecil James "Big Jay" McNeely (April 29, 1927 – September 16, 2018) was an American rhythm and blues saxophonist.
+Cecil James "Big Jay" McNeely (April 29, 1927 – September 16, 2018) was an American R&B saxophonist.

 Biography

 Inspired by Illinois Jacquet and Lester Young, McNeely teamed with his older brother Robert McNeely, who played baritone saxophone, and made his first recordings with drummer Johnny Otis, who ran the Barrelhouse Club that stood only a few blocks from McNeely's home.
 Shortly after he performed on Otis's "Barrel House Stomp."
 Ralph Bass, A&R man for Savoy Records, promptly signed him to a recording contract.
 Bass's boss, Herman Lubinsky, suggested the stage name Big Jay McNeely because Cecil McNeely did not sound commercial.
 McNeely's first hit was "The Deacon's Hop," an instrumental which topped the Billboard R&B chart in early 1949.